ShiftSoftware/ShiftGrid/ShiftGrid.Core/docs/reference.md

 !!! note "Example"

-    In this example, there are `1,000` rows, `20` rows are show per page, and the current active page index is `12`.
+    In this example, there are `1,000` rows, `20` rows are shown per page, and the current active page index is `12`.

     <button class="md-button">First Page (1)</button>
     <button class="md-button">< Previous</button>